omonimus1/blog-jade-rubick/content/posts/2021-02-06--three-anti-patterns-for-project-management/index.md

 These practices are not in themselves terrible.
 A lot of them have good rationales behind them.
 So you can attempt to cause great misery but actually do an okay job if you're not careful.

 1. Teams that work with stories that are high-level will tend to avoid a lot of the pain of this approach.
-Be sure to make the stories small enough, or your team will avoid much of the pain.
-If the team is reviewing a couple of stories a week, they may be fine with this approach.
+They will have stories that are large enough to have a couple of stories a week.
+This reduces the frustration of "million-meeting agile", so if you want be sure to cause grief, make sure you have a lot of stories, and make them small!
 2. This approach does do a good job of building shared context.

 ## Gantt-aholic project management